Tuition and Financial Aid

 Tuition Aid

-A number of MAPH Fellowships are awarded each year to applicants who demonstrate exceptional academic promise.
-These awards typically range from partial to third tuition.
+A number of MAPH scholarships are awarded each year to applicants who demonstrate exceptional academic promise.
+These partial tuition scholarships vary, and the highest are typically around one-third of tuition.
 There is no separate application process for these awards.
-Fellowship recipients are notified of their funding package when they receive their admission decision.
+Scholarship recipients are notified of their funding package when they receive their admission decision.

 Student Loans